Opiliones: Description

-Most Opiliones, except for Cyphophthalmi, have a single pair of eyes in the middle of the head, oriented sideways.
+Most Opiliones, except for Cyphophthalmi, have long been thought to have a single pair of camera-type eyes in the middle of the head, oriented sideways.
 Eyes in Cyphophthalmi, when present, are located laterally, near the ozopores.
 A 305-million-year-old fossilized harvestman with two pairs of eyes was reported in 2014.
-This find indicates that the eyes in Cyphophthalmi are not homologous to the eyes of other harvestmen.
-However, some species are eyeless, such as the Brazilian Caecobunus termitarum (Grassatores) from termite nests, Giupponia chagasi (Gonyleptidae) from caves, most species of Cyphophthalmi, and all species of the Guasiniidae.
+This find suggested that the eyes in Cyphophthalmi are not homologous to the eyes of other harvestmen.
+Many cave-adapted species are eyeless, such as the Brazilian Caecobunus termitarum (Grassatores) from termite nests, Giupponia chagasi (Gonyleptidae) from caves, most species of Cyphophthalmi, and all species of the Guasiniidae.
+However, recent work studying the embryonic development of the species Phalangium opilio and some Laniatores revealed that harvestman in addition to a pair of median eyes also have two sets of vestigial eyes: one median pair (homologous to those of horseshoe crabs and sea spiders), and one lateral pair (homologous to facetted eyes of horseshoe crabs and insects).
+This discovery suggests that the neuroanatomy of harvestmen is more primitive than derived arachnid groups, like spiders and scorpions.
+It also showed that the four-eyed fossil harvestman previously discovered is most likely a member of the suborder Eupnoi (true daddy-longlegs).

 Harvestmen have a pair of prosomatic defensive scent glands (ozopores) that secrete a peculiar-smelling fluid when disturbed.
 In some species, the fluid contains noxious quinones.
 They do not have book lungs, and breathe through tracheae.
 A pair of spiracles is located between the base of the fourth pair of legs and the abdomen, with one opening on each side.
 In more active species, spiracles are also found upon the tibia of the legs.
 They have a gonopore on the ventral cephalothorax, and the copulation is direct as male Opiliones have a penis, unlike other arachnids.
 All species lay eggs.